Hands-on

 Boundaries

-utils.facet (triangle Facet) and utils.wall (infinite axes-aligned plane Wall) geometries are typically used to define boundaries.
+facet (triangle Facet), wall (infinite axes-aligned plane Wall) and box (finite axes-aligned cuboids Box) geometries are typically used to define boundaries.
 For instance, a “floor” for the simulation can be created like this:

-There are other conveinence functions (like utils.facetBox for creating closed or open rectangular box, or family of ymport functions)
+There are other convenience functions (like aabbWall for creating closed or open rectangular box, or family of ymport functions)

 Look inside